unoconv/unoserver/README.rst

 * You should be able to on a multi-core machine run several `unoservers` with different ports.
   There is however no support for any form of load balancing in `unoserver`, you would have to implement that yourself in your usage of `unoconverter`.
+For performant multi-core scaling, it is necessary to specify unique values for each `unoserver`'s `--port` and `--uno-port` options.

 * Only LibreOffice is officially supported.
 Other variations are untested.